Check if the quality of your content is superior to the top ranking results for your target keyword.

 So in the case of our keyword, examples of relevant questions might be:

-We've discussed what quality content should include.
-Now let's look at how you can do all this research in just a few minutes with a content optimization tool like Dashword.
+Here's how you can do all this research in just a few minutes with Dashword.

 Along with relevant terms, Dashword reports also show relevant questions for your keyphrase.
 For each question, the search volume is also shown.
 Search volume is usually not very high for questions, but focusing on the higher search volume questions can be an easy little win for additional search traffic.